How does the census work?

 Information you submit is compiled with all the responding households nationwide.
 Those statistics are then used to help allocate billions of dollars in federal funding to local communities and decide the number of seats North Carolina has in Congress.

 As of October 15, 2020, the U.S. Census Bureau’s collection of census data is complete.
+Final response rates can be seen here, and more information will be announced throughout the year as the data is released.

 Is someone going to come and knock on my door?